Local Place Plans

 The minimum time anticipated for The Highland Council checking process for Local Place Plan validation is 10 working days.

-If you are able to submit further ahead of the deadline than this, that would be appreciated, as we may need to come back to you for amendments to your submission during the checking process.
+We ask that Local Place Plans are submitted at the earliest opportunity, as we may need to come back to you for amendments to your submission during the checking process.

 Consultation required

-Before a Local Place Plan can be submitted to us, a community body must send their proposed Local Place Plan to:
+Before a Local Place Plan can be submitted to us, a community body must send its proposed Local Place Plan to:

 The relevant councillors and community councils must be given no less than 28 days to submit their comments on the proposed Local Place Plan.